 Many prospective students won’t take the time to read long eye- tiring paragraphs.
 But they do look at pictures.
 The first page that prospective student see on the Department’s existing site, however is a page full of easy-to-ignore text.
 Transforming the Department’s site to one which is interactive with click-on pictures will engage potential students and encourage them to select business as their major.
 Although there is audio up on the BUSAD pages, it needs to be updated with current faculty/pictures and students and fresh messages.
 Appealing audio is an effective way to involve students with the desired message.

 But the current audio should be enhanced with video.
 There should be video interviews of the faculty or students, or perhaps an excerpt from an actual class.
 This allows prospective students and their parents to evaluate the department for themselves.
 Taping classes is a significant trend among “with it” universities.
 Having a sample class video could draw students to the website but also allow them to see that the Department is tech-savvy… something today’s students demand.
-The Business Department’s current site contains but four audio-only pieces.
+The Business Department’s current site contains but for audio-only pieces.
+Many universities have turned to iTunes to place class lectures and speakers for student accessibility.

 An additional asset for the BUSAD Department would be blogging.
-This would be a process, but having bloggers blog about either Saint Mary’s or the BUSAD program will create more search possibilities but also give more research tools for prospective majors.
+This would be a tedious process, but having bloggers blog about either Saint Mary’s or the BUSAD program will create more search possibilities but also give more research tools for prospective majors.
 Many students find most of their information online, so seeing other people’s comments (hopefully positive) about the business program would help them to form their perceptions.

 RSS is a way to feed your web pages, blogs, audio, video, and photographs automatically to people who subscribe to your feeds.
+Many people like to access information easily, which RSS allows them to do.
+Quick feeds like Twitter’s Tweet Me link button allow users to easily share information of interest to them.

 Keywords are the words that you have told the search engine are the best possible words to describe the content on your web page.
 Meta tags are the first thing you will see when you look at the code for the webpage.
 Meta tags help direct search engines to the web pages with the specific keywords.